geocompx/geocompr/index.Rmd

 ## Who this book is for {-}

-This book is for people who want to analyse, visualize and model geographic data with open source software.
+This book is for people who want to analyze, visualize and model geographic data with open source software.
-It is based on R, a statistical programming language that has powerful data processing, visualisation and geospatial capabilities.
+It is based on R, a statistical programming language that has powerful data processing, visualization and geospatial capabilities.
 <!-- as illustrated by the 100+ packages in the 'Spatial Task View' at [cran.r-project.org/web/views](https://cran.r-project.org/web/views/Spatial.html)). -->
 <!-- that runs on Linux, Windows and Mac. -->
-The book covers a wide range of topics and will be of interest to a wide range of people from many different backgrounds, expecially:
+The book covers a wide range of topics and will be of interest to a wide range of people from many different backgrounds, especially:

 - People who have learned spatial analysis skills using a desktop Geographic Information System (GIS) such as [QGIS](http://qgis.org/en/site/), [ArcMap](http://desktop.arcgis.com/en/arcmap/), [GRASS](https://grass.osgeo.org/) or [SAGA](http://www.saga-gis.org/en/index.html), who want access to a powerful (geo)statistical and visualization programming language and the benefits of a command-line approach [@sherman_desktop_2008]: